Native American disease and epidemics: On population

-The population of Mohawk people also hit by smallpox epidemics around 1630s; causing their population to decrease by 63%, from 7,740 to 2,830, as they had no immunity to the new disease.
-At some point by 1633, smallpox infected the entire tribes and left the Mohawks unable to care for each other or bury their dead.
+The population of Mohawk people was also hit by smallpox epidemics around 1630s, causing their population to decrease by 63%, from 7,740 to 2,830.
+At some point by 1633, smallpox infected the entire tribe and left the Mohawks unable to care for each other or bury their dead.

 In summer 1639, a smallpox epidemic struck the Huron natives in the St. Lawrence and Great Lakes regions.
 The disease had reached the Huron tribes through French colonial traders from Québec who remained in the region throughout the winter.
 When the epidemic was over, the Huron population had been reduced to roughly 9,000 people, about half of what it had been before 1634.
 The Iroquois people, generally south of the Great Lakes, faced similar losses after encounters with French, Dutch and English colonists.

 During the 1770s, smallpox killed at least 30% (tens of thousands) of the Northwestern Native Americans.

 The smallpox epidemic of 1780–1782 brought devastation and drastic depopulation among the Plains Indians, as the natives in the area contracted the disease from the 'Snake Indians' on the Mississippi.
 From there it spread eastward and northward to the Saskatchewan River.
 Its first case was found among the fur traders in October 15, 1781.
 A week later, reports were made to William Walker and William Tomison, who were in charge of the Hudson and Cumberland Hudson's Bay Company posts.
 By February, the disease spread as far as the Basquia Tribe.
 After reading Tomison's journals, Houston and Houston calculated that, of the Indians who traded at the Hudson and Cumberland houses, 95% died of smallpox.
 Paul Hackett adds to the mortality numbers suggesting that perhaps up to one-half to three-quarters of the Ojibway situated west of the Grand Portage died from the disease.
 The Cree also suffered a casualty rate of approximately 75% with similar effects found in the Lowland Cree.

 By 1832, the federal government of the United States established a smallpox vaccination program for Native Americans.
 The Commissioner of Indian Affairs in 1839 reported on the casualties of the 1837 Great Plains smallpox epidemic: "No attempt has been made to count the victims, nor is it possible to reckon them in any of these tribes with accuracy; it is believed that if [the number 17,200 for the upper Missouri River Indians] was doubled, the aggregate would not be too large for those who have fallen east of the Rocky Mountains."